The Surprising Connection Between Sleep and Gut Health

 The health of your gut microbiome may even play a role in preventing certain cancers or diseases.

-Just like your gut microbiome, sleep is another critical factor in overall health.
+Like your gut microbiome, sleep is another critical factor in overall health.

 Poor sleep has been linked to several health problems, including a weakened immune system, increased risk for diabetes, memory issues, increased blood pressure, and risk for heart disease, to name a few.